Does Your Smell Make You More Attractive?

-I mean, sure, go ahead if that’s what works for you or if you naturally smell like fresh flowers.
+I mean, sure, go ahead if that’s what works for you or if you naturally smell like fresh flowers and cucumbers.
 But unfortunately for most of us, our natural sweat has a not-so-sweet scent because of factors like stress (a main factor implicated in smellier sweat), diet, lack of sleep, and the list goes on.

 Wearing products on your underarms is a personal choice, but if you are going to do so, a natural deodorant is your best friend.
 Many non-natural deodorants and antiperspirants contain pesky toxins, and antiperspirants even block your sweat pores, preventing sweat from reaching your underarm skin and combining with the bacteria there to create an odor (9).
 While completely blocking your sweat might seem like the ideal situation, some research suggests that long-term antiperspirant use actually creates increased bacteria growth in the underarm area (9).
 On the other hand, natural deodorants decrease this growth and result in fewer bacteria than if one was to use no products at all (9).
 Natural deodorants also use ingredients such as rosemary extract that help the body self-regulate perspiration.

 Deodorants like those created by Nala allow you to sweat while covering any unpleasant scent using all free-from ingredients with antibacterial, astringent, and calming properties.
 Nala has a deodorant for everyone, whether it be soothing peppermint, sophisticated rosewood, or refreshing sandalwood reminiscent of a walk through the forest.
 And if scent’s just aren’t your thing, don’t worry.
 Nala’s unscented deodorant has the same moisture absorbing, odor reducing, and protective properties as any of our other deodorants, just without any of the scent.